 Ohio—and many other states—have legalized cannabis for medicinal and adult use.
 Some states are medical-only, while others remain stuck in the "Reefer Madness" stone age.
 Strangely, since legalization in Ohio, not much seems to have changed.

 Was Reefer Madness and the trillion-dollar War on Drugs damaging to our country?
 Unfortunately, federal legislation remains untouched.
 It's a puzzling dynamic.
 On one hand, people are still locked up for cannabis-related offenses.
-On the other, companies are making millions in cannabis sales—and paying insane taxes (see: 280E).
+On the other, companies are making millions in cannabis sales—and paying insane taxes (see: Section 280E).
 Many Tier 2 companies are now facing bankruptcy or shutting down altogether.

 Watch interviews with podcasters roaming Capitol Hill and talking to senators and representatives—you’ll quickly realize most of them don’t understand cannabis or its medical potential.
 They simply oppose it.

-Unless, of course, you’re cozy with the hemp industry, which managed to sneak into that bill and make certain hemp strains legal.
-It's like the Wild West.
+Currently, the market feels like the Wild West.
 Lawmakers seem fine legalizing THCA flower (which turns into THC when combusted) and other unregulated flower, vape products, and concentrates—sold openly in gas stations.
-Is it so the negative effects of unregulated products can be lumped together with tested, legal ones—to falsely prove they’re all harmful?
+Is it so the negative effects of unregulated products can be lumped together with tested, legal ones—to try to prove they’re all harmful?

 If you're a fan of—or even just indifferent to—federal legalization, here are three things to keep an eye on: